ostap-lozinskyi/FashionDesigner/README.md

-This is a website for a commercial organization
+This is Java Web Application for a commercial organization

 You can see this project on http://olha-lozinska.com/